 Daniel Cohan is an Associate Professor of Civil and Environmental Engineering at Rice University.
 His research specializes in the development of atmospheric models and their application to air quality management, energy policy, and health studies.
 He received a B.A. in Applied Mathematics from Harvard University, a Ph.D. in Atmospheric Chemistry from Georgia Tech, and served as a Fulbright Scholar to Australia.
-Dr. Cohan is a recipient of a National Science Foundation CAREER award and was a member of the NASA Air Quality Applied Sciences Team.
-He is the author of over 50 peer-reviewed publications, 70 articles in popular media, and the book, Confronting Climate Gridlock, published by Yale University Press in March 2022.
+Dr. Cohan serves on the U.S. Environmental Protection Agency's Board of Scientific Counselors climate change subcommittee, is a recipient of a National Science Foundation CAREER award, and was a member of NASA's Air Quality Applied Sciences Team.
+He is the author of over 50 peer-reviewed publications, 75 articles in popular media, and the book, Confronting Climate Gridlock (Yale University Press, 2022).

-Lina Luo is a Ph.D. student focusing on modeling emissions from soils and their impacts on ozone and particulate matter.
+Lina Luo is a Ph.D. student focusing on modeling agricultural emissions of reactive nitrogen and their impacts on air quality and climate.
+She also studies mitigating soil emissions by improving fertilizer management and implementing carbon amendments.
 Lina completed her M.S. degree in Environmental Science and Engineering at Shanghai Jiao Tong University.

-Chen Chen is a Ph.D. student modeling the air pollution and health impacts of black carbon emissions from oil and gas flares.
+Chen Chen is a Ph.D. student modeling the future electric system expansion in the United States.
+He also studied the potential environmental and health benefits from energy transition.
 Chen completed his M.S. degree in Environmental Sciences at Emory University.